Contracting — Phil-Am Insurance Phil-Am Connect

 For a detailed walkthrough, see the 5-Step Guide to Becoming a Medicare Agent

 1. Complete Pre-Licensing Course — Take the Life & Health pre-licensing course before sitting for your state exam.
-Discount available: Visit xcelsolutions.com, select "Enroll Now" under Standard Life and Health, and apply code SPARK for a discounted rate of $79.
+Discount available: Visit xcelsolutions.com, select "Enroll Now" under Standard Life and Health, and apply code UIP for a discounted rate of $79.

 2. Pass Your State License Exam — Schedule and pass your state's Life & Health insurance licensing exam.
 Contact us if you need guidance on exam prep resources.